dbwebb-se/website/content/kunskap/1074_dictionaries-och-tupler-i-python.md

 warehouse_deluxe["röd lök"]["ids"] = (6314, "D04")

 for key in sorted(warehouse_deluxe.keys()):
     print("{product} costs {price} and we have {stock} in stock.
-It has barcode {barcode} and stock id {stock_id}.".format( product=key,
+It has barcode {barcode} and location {location_id}.".format( product=key,
         price=warehouse_deluxe[key]["price"],
         stock=warehouse_deluxe[key]["stock"],
         barcode=warehouse_deluxe[key]["ids"][0],
-        stock_id=warehouse_deluxe[key]["ids"][1]
+        location_id=warehouse_deluxe[key]["ids"][1]
     ))

 # skriver ut:
 # grädde costs 20 and we have 80 in stock.
-It has barcode 3141 and stock id L12.
+It has barcode 3141 and location L12.
 # gul lök costs 5 and we have 42 in stock.
-It has barcode 2742 and stock id D02.
+It has barcode 2742 and location D02.
 # krossade tomater costs 10 and we have 33 in stock.
-It has barcode 4224 and stock id E13.
+It has barcode 4224 and location E13.
 # köttfärs costs 50 and we have 20 in stock.
-It has barcode 1234 and stock id K14.
+It has barcode 1234 and location K14.
 # röd lök costs 9 and we have 7 in stock.
-It has barcode 6314 and stock id D04.
+It has barcode 6314 and location D04.
 ```

 För de som är intresserade finns ett litet exempel i Pythons [dokumentation för tupler](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).